kaisadilla/judith/.info/spec.md

 info[n] -- inferred to be of type "String | Num | undefined".
 ```

-When all of the members of an array share the same type, it can be defined with he following syntax:
+When all of the members of an array share the same type, it can be defined with the following syntax:

 ```judith
 const five_names: String[5] = ["Kevin", "Alyce", "Grant", "Ruby", "Annie"]